 Website development costs are stated at cost less accumulated amortization.
 The Company capitalizes website development costs associated with graphics design and development of the website application and infrastructure.
 Costs related to planning, content input, and website operations are expensed as incurred.
 The Company amortizes website development costs on a straight-line basis over three years.
-At June 30, 2017 total capitalized cost was \$67,261 (2016 - \$46,305) and the Company has recognized \$16,683 and \$10,288 respectively, in amortization expense during the years ended June 30, 2017 and 2016.
+At June 30, 2018, the total capitalized cost was \$79,910 (2017 - \$67,261) and the Company has recognized \$24,528 and \$16,683, respectively, in amortization expense during the years ended June 30, 2018 and 2017.